dotnet/dotnet-monitor/documentation/configuration/metrics-configuration.md

 ### Set [`MetricType`](../api/definitions.md#metrictype-80)

-By default, `dotnet monitor` is unable to determine whether a custom provider is an `EventCounter` or `System.Diagnostics.Metrics`, and will attempt to collect both kinds of metrics for the specified provider.
+By default, `dotnet monitor` is unable to determine whether a custom provider is an `EventCounter` or `Meter`, and will attempt to collect both kinds of metrics for the specified provider.
 To explicitly specify whether a custom provider is an `EventCounter` or `Meter`, set the appropriate `MetricType`:

 <details>
   <summary>JSON</summary>